Do You Have What It Takes to Become a Freelance Model? Promotion is the Key to Success…

 - Eye color

 No need to feel overwhelmed with the details of getting your comp card ready.
-There are many companies online such as ABC Pictures who have versions and templates online which will help you every step of the way.
+There are many companies online such as ABC Pictures who have versions and templates online.
+They will help you every step of the way.

-Should you pay to have your own website created or go with one of the free web listing services online?
-Your choice in the type of web promotion you do depends upon your level of experience and the amount of budget you have to work with.
+Your choice in the type of freelance model promotion you do depends upon your level of experience.
+Most importantly, consider the amount of budget you have to work with.

-If you are, in actuality, an eccentric millionaire and are just pursuing a modeling career out of boredom, by all means hire a professional web designer and start from scratch to build a website that other models will be in awe of!
+If you are an eccentric millionaire and are just pursuing a modeling career out of boredom, by all means hire a professional web designer and start from scratch.

-But, even if you go this route, there’s the promotional costs and time to think about; time that could be better used to improve your modeling abilities and make contacts with clients who need you for their photo projects.
+But, even if you go this route, there’s the promotional costs and time involved.
+That time could be better used to improve your modeling abilities.
+Use it to make contacts with clients who need you for their photo projects.

-Another feature of Madel Mayhem is that you can view and make comments on pictures, list your facebook page, join in forums with other models & photographers, etc.
+Model Mayhem let’s models view and make comments on pictures.
+And, you can list your facebook page, join in forums with other models & photographers, etc.

-This is a less expensive way to get your feet wet and find out if you’ve got a look which is in demand.
+This is a less expensive way to get your feet wet in freelance modeling and find out if you’ve got a look which is in demand.

 * A word of warning about putting your model photos online …